Gerlach, Nevada: Economy

 The economy of Gerlach focuses on tourism in the nearby Black Rock Desert, and hunting.
 Gypsum mining was the historic staple of the local economy.
 Nearby Empire was a company town of the United States Gypsum Corporation (USG) until the plant closed on January 31, 2011, eliminating 95 jobs.
 In 2016, the town of Empire was purchased by the Empire Mining Company, who have re-opened gypsum mining operations, and have begun to rehabilitate the houses in town.

 The other major industries are a Union Pacific switching station in Gerlach and public services of Washoe County, which includes its roads department and a K–12 public school owned by the Washoe County School District; the future of the Gerlach K–12 School is uncertain, as it is estimated after the gypsum plant closed in 2011, only around a dozen children remained in Gerlach.
 Many of the inhabitants of Gerlach are elderly retirees.
 Many people in Gerlach also have small private businesses.
 Many businesses are Internet-based, due to the town's remote Nevada location.
 Hunters from all over the west travel to Gerlach to hunt a wide variety of game such as chukar, geese, deer, antelope, etc.

 Since 1990, Burning Man, a week-long countercultural festival attended by 68,000 (As of 2013), has been held nearby.
 The event is responsible for around 25% of the yearly sales at the few commercial establishments in the area, which include the closest permanent fuel and grocery stops to the Burning Man event site.
+As of 2023, the Burning Man Project owned about half the commercial property in Gerlach.
 The Black Rock Desert is also the site of many other recreational activities throughout the year.